vulcanize/vulcanizedb/README.md

 ```

 If you have full rinkeby chaindata you can move it to `rinkeby_vulcanizedb_geth_data` docker volume to skip long wait of sync.

+## omniWatcher and lightOmniWatcher
+These commands require a pre-synced (full or light, respectively) vulcanizeDB
+To watch all events of a contract:
+    - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address>`
+    - Execute `./vulcanizedb lightOmniWatcher --config <path to config.toml> --contract-address <contract address>`
+To watch contracts on a network other than mainnet, use the network flag:
+    - Execute `./vulcanizedb lightOmniWatcher --config <path to config.toml> --contract-address <contract address> --network <ropsten, kovan, or rinkeby>`
+To watch events within a certain block range use the starting block and ending block flags:
+    - Execute `./vulcanizedb lightOmniWatcher --config <path to config.toml> --contract-address <contract address> --starting-block-number <#> --ending-block-number <#>`
+To watch only select events use the contract events flag:
+    - Execute `./vulcanizedb lightOmniWatcher --config <path to config.toml> --contract-address <contract address> --contract-events <EventName1> --contract-events <EventName2>`
+To watch all events and poll select methods with the addresses emitted by those events:
+    - Execute `./vulcanizedb lightOmniWatcher --config <path to config.toml> --contract-address <contract address> --contract-methods <methodName1> --contract-methods <methodName2>`
+To watch select event and poll select method:
+    - Execute `./vulcanizedb lightOmniWatcher --config <path to config.toml> --contract-address <contract address> --contract-events <EventName> --contract-methods <methodName>`
+To watch all types of events of the contract but only persist the ones that emit one of the filtered-for addresses:
+    - Execute `./vulcanizedb lightOmniWatcher --config <path to config.toml> --contract-address <contract address> --event-filter-addresses <account address 1> --event-filter-addresses <account address 2>`
+To watch all events of the contract but only poll a select method with specified addresses:
+    - Execute `./vulcanizedb lightOmniWatcher --config <path to config.toml> --contract-address <contract address> --method-filter-addresses <account address 1> --method-filter-addresses <account address 2>`